mainkoon81/ooo-Bayesian-Introduction/README.md

 - What do you want the model to do well at?
 - How both `regularizing priors`, and `information criteria` help you improve and estimate the "out-of-sample"(yet-to-be-observed) deviance of a model ?
+  - deviance: approximation of relative distance from "perfect accuracy".